ELEKDOM/PlugFrame/README.md

 > Work in progress — this repository currently serves as a **technical demonstrator**.

-### Next milestones:
+### Next milestones

-- Replacing qmake with cmake
-- Raspy cross compiation
+- Raspberry Pi cross-compilation
-- Windows and MacOs compilation
+- Windows and macOS compilation
 - Unit tests and CI integration
 - GitHub wiki with technical documentation
 - First packaged release (v0.1.0)
 - Managing bundle dependencies (RESOLVED state)
 - Dynamic service binding (currently static)
-- ***and more according to future needs expressed***
+- *and more according to future needs expressed*

 ---

 ## Contributions & Services

 PlugFrame is actively maintained by **ELEKDOM**.

 If you're interested in:
 - Using PlugFrame in your project
 - Custom adaptations or training
 - Commercial partnerships or technical contributions

-**Contact us via LinkedIn or https://elekdom.fr or contact@elekdom.fr**.
+**Contact us via LinkedIn, https://elekdom.fr, or contact@elekdom.fr**

----